Chen-Hanqing/42_webserv/README.md

 ```
 - What is a runtime server?
-It is the runtime representation of a server block (virtual host).
+- It is the runtime representation of a server block (virtual host).
+- Why virtual host?
+- Virtual Hosting enables one `IP:Port` serves many websites at the same time.
 ```
 RuntimeServer
 │